Uphill battle looms as Trump seeks revamped healthcare plan

 Republicans have called Obamacare a government overreach.
 The law enabled 20 million Americans to obtain insurance, many through an expansion of the Medicaid program for the poor.

-A senior House Republican aide said it was not clear whether a revamped Republican plan can attract 216 votes, adding that without a legislative text it was impossible to do a vote count to assess its chances.
+A senior House Republican aide said it was not clear whether the latest Republican plan can attract 216 votes in the House, adding that without a legislative text it was not possible to do a vote count to assess its chances.

 MACARTHUR PROPOSAL

-Moderate Republican Representative Tom MacArthur is pushing a proposal to allow states to waive some Obamacare provisions.
-MacArthur's office said he has discussed it with other Republican lawmakers, the House leadership and the White House.
+Moderate Republican Representative Tom MacArthur is pushing a proposal to allow states to waive some Obamacare provisions, and his office said he has discussed it with other Republican lawmakers, the House leadership and the White House.

 States also could request waivers to Obamacare's ban on insurers charging sick customers higher premiums than healthy customers.
-But states would have to establish "high-risk pools" using government funds to help pay for insurance for people with costly medical conditions.
+But states would have to set up "high-risk pools" that use government funds to help pay for insurance for people with costly medical conditions.

 Representative Rodney Davis told CNN on Friday he did not know what was in the deal, but added, "I'm not going to be for a plan that is going to allow for pre-existing conditions to not be covered."
 MacArthur and Davis are members of the centrist House Republican Tuesday Group.